The Texas Small Business Health Insurance Guide

 Health insurance refers to insurance policies that cover medical expenses.
 Small business health insurance is group insurance designed to meet the needs of a smaller organization that may not have a full HR department to organize health benefits.
 In Texas, small businesses utilize the government’s Small Business Health Options Program (SHOP) and purchase insurance through the federal health insurance website.

-Health insurance protects people if they need medical care due to an illness or an injury and provides preventative care — routine check-ups, annual tests.
-The amount of money a person might pay for a routine visit or an emergency visit or surgery will vary depending on the health plan.
-Here are some important terms to know related to health insurance:
+Health insurance protects people if they need medical care due to an illness or an injury.
+Preventative care such as routine check-ups and annual tests is usually covered, too.
+The amount of money a person might pay for a routine visit, surgery, or medical emergency will vary depending on the health plan.

-- Deductibles: This is an amount of money you will pay before your health insurance takes over and pays for you.
+- Deductibles: This is what you pay before your health insurance covers you.
 (Lower premiums per month might result in a higher deductible.)

 - Coinsurance: This is the percentage of the cost you will pay for services after you’ve reached your deductible.
 (For example, with a 20/80 coinsurance, you will pay 20% of the cost for services and your insurance will cover 80%.)